Leading a Whole-School Strategy for EAL (Online Course)

 Following research with the University of Edinburgh, The Bell Foundation has developed evidence-informed, free to download teaching materials for ITT providers with a focus on preparing student teachers to work in diverse multilingual classrooms and to meet the learning needs of their current and future EAL pupils.

-Who is this free resource for:
+Who are the free modules for: